kgateway-dev/kgateway/docs/installation/README.md

 ```

-TODO a ggetting started for gateway (rename of the kubernetes getting started)
+See [Getting Started on Kubernetes](../getting_started/kubernetes/basic_routing.md) to get started using the Gloo Gateway.

 ### 2b.
 Install the Gloo Ingress Controller to your Kubernetes Cluster using Glooctl